-The SCM OneShot world simulates a supply chain consisting of multiple factories that buy raw materials from, and sell final products to, one another.
+The SCM Standard world simulates a supply chain consisting of multiple factories that buy raw materials from, and sell final products to, one another.
 The factories are managed by autonomous agents.
 These agents are assigned a target quantity (drawn at random) to either buy or sell.
 They then negotiate with other agents to reach agreements, which become binding contracts that specify the terms of trade.

-A simulation comprises multiple days, during each of which the OneShot game is played.
-All agents have the same goal each day, namely to turn a profit.
-The agent with the highest total profit summed over all days, and then averaged across multiple simulations, wins.
+A simulation comprises multiple days, during which the Standard game is played.
+All agents have the same goal, namely to turn the maximum possible profit at the end of all days.
+The agent that turns the highest profit over all simulations wins.
 Learning is permitted from one day to the next during a single simulation; however, learning is not permitted across simulations.

 Products There are three product types: a raw material, an intermediate product, and a final product.
+There are n product types: a raw material (product 0), a set of intermediate products (products 1: n-2), and a final product (product n-1).

 Production There are two manufacturing processes, one for converting the raw material into the intermediate product, and a second for converting the intermediate product to the final product.
+There are n-1 manufacturing processes (for n products), one for converting each product (product i) to the next in the chain (product i+1).